-Incoming student Financial Aid files are sorted by staff caseload responsibility and stored in the Financial Aid office.
-Active student Financial Aid files are sorted by staff caseload responsibility and stored in an electronic database on the school server (hard copies are kept for a 3-month period).
+Incoming student Financial Aid files are sorted by staff caseload responsibility and stored in an electronic database on the school server.
+Active student Financial Aid files are sorted by staff caseload responsibility and stored in an electronic database on the school server

-Graduate and inactive student Financial Aid files are located in secure storage on the facility.
-These files are kept for 5 years.
+Graduate and inactive student Financial Aid files are located in an electronic database on the school server.
+These files are kept for 3 years after student's LDA.